haraldng/omnipaxos/docs/omnipaxos/dashboard.md

-OmniPaxos supplies an in-terminal dashboard that works out-of-the-box which displays the information of peers that the OmniPaxos node currently connects to.
-The dashboard can be used for monitoring the workings status of the OmniPaxos peers or for network debugging.
+OmniPaxos provides an in-terminal dashboard that can be connected to one of the OmniPaxos nodes.
+The dashboard displays the performance, the connectivity, and who is the current leader in the cluster.
 The dashboard can be used by importing the `omnipaxos_ui` dependency:

 ```rust
 [dependencies]